A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

 Then, the final product state is obtained by evaluating each summation:

-At this point, it is important to recognize that, as $\ket{\Phi_0}$ is an entangled state, the $b$ coefficients appearing in Eq.~\eqref{eq: Qftd_FinalProductState} cannot be algebraically obtained \cite{wong_introduction_2022, nielsen_quantum_2010}; however, determining their exact values is not needed in the present approach.
+As $\ket{\Phi_0}$ is an entangled state, it is important to recognize that the $b$ coefficients appearing in Eq.~\eqref{eq: Qftd_FinalProductState} cannot be algebraically obtained \cite{wong_introduction_2022, nielsen_quantum_2010}; however, determining their exact values is not needed in the present approach.
 Focusing on the exponential terms in Eq.~\eqref{eq: Qftd_FinalProductState}, it is observed that exponential terms only appear when the $p^{th}$ qubit is in state $\ket{1}$, that is $\ket{k_p}=\ket{1}$.
 It follows that the $k$-qubits can serve as controls for a sequence of ancillary qubit rotations in order to generate the correct final state.
-Furthermore, we see that the $p^{th}$ qubit in the $k$-register must control an ancilla rotation of $\phi_p = 2^{p-n+1}\pi$ radians.
-Recalling Eq.~\eqref{eq: Rx_on_1}, to produce a rotation of $\theta$ using an $R_x$ gate, the argument passed to the gate must be $-2\theta$.
+Furthermore, we see that the $p^{th}$ qubit in the $k$-register must control an ancilla rotation of $\phi_p = -2^{p-n+2}\pi$ radians.
 Accordingly, the wavenumber rotation circuit presented in Fig.~\ref{fig: WavenumberRotationCirc} shows the $p^{\text{th}}$ qubit controlling an $R_x$ gate with the argument $-2^{p-n+2}\pi$ radians.

 To illustrate more clearly the effects of the controlled rotations, we restate Eq.~\eqref{eq: Qftd_FinalProductState} using the associative property of the Kronecker product, that is $\ket{a} \otimes \ket{b} \otimes \ket{c} = \big(\ket{a} \otimes \ket{b}\big) \otimes\ket{c}$.
 In the proceeding expression, note that the ancilla qubit is only subjected to a rotation of an angle $\phi_p$ when the $p^{th}$ qubit is in state $\ket{1}$: